-- claims for damages by investors that have subscribed to the offer of securities; and - regulatory sanctions (including the imposition of administrative penalties of up to EUR 400,000 and also ban on further distribution activities of the fund); and
+- (a) claims for damages by investors that have subscribed to the offer of securities; and - (b) regulatory sanctions (including the imposition of administrative penalties of up to EUR 400,000 and also ban on further distribution activities of the fund); and - (c) criminal liability (including a fine of up to EUR 16m and/or the risk of imprisonment for the directors of the fund manager or marketing entity).

-The private placement regime described above applies according to the SMA to the following types of securities (non-fund investments):
+The private placement regime described above applies according to the SMA to the following types of securities (non fund investments):

-- a share or other similar tradeable right; - a bond, convertible security or other tradeable debt obligation issued which is not a money market instrument; - a subscription right or other tradeable right granting the right to acquire securities specified in the previous two points; - a money market instrument; - a derivative security or a derivative contract; - a tradeable depositary receipt; or - a greenhouse gas emission allowance within the meaning of subsection 137(1) of the Estonian Atmospheric Air Protection Act.
+- (a) a share or other similar tradeable right; - (b) a bond, convertible security or other tradeable debt obligation issued which is not a money market instrument; - (c) a subscription right or other tradeable right granting the right to acquire securities specified in the previous two points; - (d) a money market instrument; - (e) a derivative security or a derivative contract; - (f) a tradeable depositary receipt; or - (g) a greenhouse gas emission allowance within the meaning of subsection 137(1) of the Estonian Atmospheric Air Protection Act.

-The offer of the above non-fund investments is exempt from the obligation to publish a prospectus if it falls under any of the exemptions stipulated in Article 1(4) of Prospectus Regulation.
+The offer of the above non fund investments is exempt from the obligation to publish a prospectus if it falls under any of the exemptions stipulated in Article 1(4) of Prospectus Regulation.